 A good broadband deal is one that suits the needs of your household.
-If you have multiple users, children at home and online during the day, or have to work from home, you'll inevitably need a broadband package that caters for your activity.
+If you have multiple users, children at home and online during the day, or have to work from home, you'll need a broadband package that caters for your activity.

 At the end of the day, the best broadband deal is the best one for you.

-But remember, the needs of your household change over time, which means what makes a good broadband package now may not be suitable for you a year or two down the line.
+But remember, the needs of your household change over time, which means that whatever makes a good broadband package now may not be suitable for you a year or two down the line.

-See our guide on how to choose a broadband package that's right for you.
+See our guide for more info on how to choose a broadband package that's right for you.